collindching/collinching.github.io/_posts/2021-05-08-career-axes.md

 In general, the skills needed for this type of work include

+- data fundamentals
   - software engineering
   - data extraction
   - building data pipelines
+- data models
   - machine learning
   - deep learning
-- building dashboard data visualizations
+  - building data dashboards
+- devops
   - model monitoring
   - model deployment

 I would like to prioritize my efforts on software engineering, building data pipelines, and learning machine learning and deep learning.